Top 10 Most Memorable Magazine Covers

 2 Donald Trump and little child, TIME

 The date is June 21, 2018.
-On the left, there was a caption, "Welcome To America".
+On the left, there was a caption, "Welcome to America."
 On the cover, there were a little child and Trump himself.
 For those who are wondering why Trump was on the cover, it is because in that week, Trump signed an executive order ending his administration's policy of separating undocumented migrant children from their parents at the U.S.-Mexico border.
 Horrible.

 3 Muhammad Ali, Esquire

 The issue is from April 1968.
 This was shot when tensions from the civil rights movement and Vietnam War protests ran high.
-Muhammad Ali, refused to fight in the Vietnam war for the U.S. armed forces, and his boxing title was stripped off for this refusal.
-He also got his license to fight denied.
+Muhammad Ali refused to fight in the Vietnam War for the U.S. armed forces, and his boxing title was stripped for this refusal.
+He also had his license to fight denied.
 He was fined $10,000 and later arrested, though he never served time (he was cleared by the U.S. Supreme Court in 1971).
 It was titled "The Passion of Muhammad Ali."
-He was dressed as San Sebastian.
-"My conscience won't let me go shoot my brother, or some darker people, or some poor hungry people in the mud for big powerful America," he explained.
+He was dressed as Saint Sebastian.

 4 Glamour's First Black Model, Glamour